20th February 1916

 According to a newspaper report many of the citizens of Walmer were out enjoying a Sunday stroll when the aircraft appeared.
 A cry of ‘Look out; It’s a German!
 Get under cover!’ was heard, then six HE bombs were released, aimed at the Royal Marine Barracks.
 Three of the bombs missed, falling in the sea, but one struck the target.
 A Marine, who was outside the barracks at the time, received slight cuts to his leg from glass splinters.
 Another bomb exploded in Dover Road breaking numerous windows but the remaining bomb had tragic results.
-Two friends, George Castle and Cyril Pedler, were walking along a road by the sea known as The Beach when the first bombs landed in the sea.
-Moments later another ‘fell with a blinding flash at their feet’, killing Castle, 16, and seriously injuring Pedler, aged 17.
+Two friends, George Castle and Cecil Pedler, were walking along a road by the sea known as The Beach when the first bombs landed in the sea.
+Moments later another ‘fell with a blinding flash at their feet’, killing Castle, 16, and injuring Pedler, aged 17.

 A large number of aircraft took off from Dover, Eastchurch and Grain but most only managed to get airborne after the raider had turned for home.